-Hurd Hatfield and “The Picture of Dorian Grey”
+Hurd Hatfield and “The Picture of Dorian Gray”

-Join us for a lecture on actor Hurd Hatfield and “The Picture of Dorian Grey” by Peter Murray as part of Cultural Heritage weekend theme of "The Stories that Shape Us."
+Join us for a lecture on actor Hurd Hatfield and “The Picture of Dorian Gray” by Peter Murray as part of Cultural Heritage weekend theme of "The Stories that Shape Us."

 Along with his acting career, Hatfield was passionate about historic houses, and collected paintings and antiques, to furnish the houses he bought and restored.
 Both in Sag Harbor, New York, and county Cork in Ireland, he brought his own inimitable style to the houses he lived in, combining memorabilia relating to his own career, with furniture and paintings that added character and depth to an already fascinating narrative.
 In Sag Harbor he bought and restored several nineteenth century houses, while in Ireland, the great project that continued to the end of his life was the restoration of Ballinterry House, in county Cork.

 An artist and art historian, for three decades Peter Murray was curator, and then director, of the Crawford Art Gallery in Cork.
 He retired some years ago, and continues to lecture, write and paint.
 In Jan-Feb 2018 he gave a series of talks at the Sorbonne Nouvelle in Paris, and in June of that same year was awarded an honorary doctorate by University College Cork.
 He is currently working on drawings and watercolours, inspired by Hurd Hatfield and Angela Lansbury, co-stars in the 1945 film The Picture of Dorian Grey.
 In real life, Hatfield and Lansbury were great friends and she also has a house in county Cork.
 The drawings will be shown at Sabina Streeter’s gallery space, close to the Whaling Museum in Sag Harbor, in an exhibition opening May 4th.